uasf-pleb/GlacierProtocol/Glacier.md

     * Malware on Setup Computer infects Setup USB software AND malware on Setup USB infects Quarantined USB software AND checksum verifications produces false positives

-        * Checksum false positives could happen becuase:
+        * Checksum false positives could happen because:

             * Malware might interfere with the verification process (or the display of its results).